10 Steps to a Successful Mentoring Relationship

 Step 1: Self-Assessment and preparation of your CV or biography sheet

 One of the most important things in having a successful relationship with your mentor is being prepared and knowing what it is that you would like to get out of it.
-In order to be prepared, you should attend a CV workshop at or drop-in at CaPS to have your CV looked over by one of the career advisors.
-For the workshop and drop-in schedule please see the website C.V. & Advising Drop-In Hours or come by the CaPS office.
-For more information on self-assessments visit our suggested links on Self-Assessment.
+In order to be prepared, you should attend an online CV workshop at or a Coffee with a Career Advisor online Drop-in.
+To book a virtual appointment with a Career Advisor, please call (514) 398-3304, email careers.caps [at] mcgill.ca or book online through myFuture.
+On-site bookings are not available at this moment.

-After you fill in the online application and chose a mentor, you will be contacted to come in and meet with one of the coordinators.
-At this time you will be given your mentor’s contact information, as well as valuable information about the program.
+After you fill in the online application and request for a mentor, you will be sent an email containing required steps you need to complete to get matched with your mentor.
+The online video training allows students to learn about and prepare for the mentoring match at their own pace.
+Once you’ve completed all the steps, you will be matched and you will be given your mentor’s contact information, as well as additional valuable information about the program.

 Step 3: Preparation (become informed)